Higher-order propagation of chaos in $L^2$ for interacting diffusions: Introduction

 Results based on global bounds at best show

 where $H(f \mid g)$ is the relative entropy of $f$ with respect to $g$.
 This was widely believed to be optimal, but in~\cite{lacker_hierarchies_2023} it was shown that

 for a class of interactions satisfying an exponential integrability condition.
 Further, this rate was shown to be optimal by constructing an example that saturates the bound.
 Instead of using global bounds,~\cite{lacker_hierarchies_2023} uses the BBGKY hierarchy~\eqref{eq.bbgky-sketch} to get bounds on $H(f_{j,N} \mid \rho^{\otimes j})$ in terms of $H(f_{j+1,N}~\mid~\rho^{\otimes (j+1)})$.
-By iterating these bounds, one can show this optimal rate.
+The optimal rate is then shown by an iteration of these bounds.

 In this paper, we instead prove bounds in an $L^2$ norm.
-In particular, we show for initial conditions $f \in L^\infty$ and bounded interaction, that for any $j = o(N^{2/3}),$
+In particular, we show for initial conditions $f \in L^1$ and bounded interaction, that for any $j = o(N^{2/3}),$

 We note that $ D_{j,N}^2 = \chi^2(f_{j,N} \mid \rho^{\otimes j}),$ where $\chi^2(\mu \mid \nu)$ is the \textit{chi-squared divergence} of $\mu$ with respect to $\nu$.
 Pinsker's inequality and~\cite[Theorem 2]{sason_f_2016} respectively imply the inequalities